akcchi/ascomycota-exp/README.md

-Repository containing scripts used in a final year research project (January to April 2024) conducted as part of the BSc Biomedical Science programme at KCL.
+Repository containing scripts used in a final year research project (January to March 2024) conducted as part of the BSc Biomedical Science programme at KCL.

 ## Description
 This repository is intended as supplementary information for the project write-up.